 - Color-Coded Multiplayer: In two-player games, one player controls a blue marble and the other controls a red one.

 - Compilation Re-release: The game has been re-released many times, most notably in Midway Arcade Treasures Vol. 1.

 - Dark Is Evil: The black "steelie" marbles will often try to impede your progress, but they can be avoided or even knocked off if they're close to an edge.

 - Isometric Projection

 - Mind Screw: The Silly Race, where going uphill is like going downhill and vice versa, among other things.
 (Gravity, though, acts perfectly normal if you fall off the track.)
 It even has a section full of tiny enemies that you can run over to earn bonus time and points.

 - Nintendo Hard: The final three courses, due to a combo of narrow track designs and low time limits.
-The Ultimate Race is the worst of the lot by far, with weird track surfaces, enemies in the worst possible places, and disappearing track sections in the final run to the goal.
+The Ultimate Race is the worst of the lot by far, with weird track surfaces, enemies in the worst possible places, and disappearing track sections in the final run to the goal -it does not help either that, in the Master System version at least, the music has the nasty habit of occasionally playing slower in the final part distracting you-

 - Spiritual Successor: Super Monkey Ball is basically Marble Madness in 3D with monkeys and Nintendo Hard difficulty.